ShangwuYao/nucleus/README.md

 ## Final Report 框架
 0. Abstract
-1. Introduction(intuition about the idea/purpose of the project)
+1. Introduction(intuition about the idea/purpose of the project) -- shiyao
-2. Background/Related Work(intro to competition from kaggle, model Mask R-CNN from He, comparision between Mask R-CNN & U-Net, etc.)
+2. Background/Related Work(intro to competition from kaggle, model Mask R-CNN from He, comparision between Mask R-CNN & U-Net, etc.) -- shangwu
-3. Model(details of Mask R-CNN, structure, implementation, advantage and dis.., etc.)
+3. Model(details of Mask R-CNN, structure, implementation, advantage and dis.., etc.) -- shiyao
-4. Experiments(tuned content from poster)
+4. Experiments(tuned content from poster) -- zheng
-5. Results
+5. Results -- yongfa
-6. Discussion(ideas about the results)
+6. Discussion(ideas about the results) -- shangwu
 7. References

 ## How to Run